 In the present paper, we employ neither dispersion nor faithfulness constraints to account for dispersion effects.
-We show that dispersion effects can instead arise within a number of generations as the automatic result of CUE CONSTRAINTS, which are independently needed to model language-specific perception (e.g. Escudero & Boersma 2004), and ARTICULATORY CONSTRAINTS, which are independently needed to model articulatory effort in phonetic implementation (e.g. Boersma 1998, Kirchner 1998).
+We show that dispersion effects can instead arise within a number of generations as the automatic result of cue constraints, which are independently needed to model language-specific perception (e.g. Escudero & Boersma 2004), and articulatory constraints, which are independently needed to model articulatory effort in phonetic implementation (e.g. Kirchner 1998, Boersma 1998).
 The only assumption that we need to add to the pre-existing work on OT phonetics is that the speaker and the listener use the same grammar.
-The point is that the same constraints are used BIDIRECTIONALLY, i.e. both by the listener in comprehension and by the speaker in production.
+The point is that the same constraints are used bidirectionally, i.e. both by the listener in comprehension and by the speaker in production.
 The following section illustrates this in more detail.

-3 Bidirectional phonetics
+3. Bidirectional phonetics

 A formal account of a linguistic phenomenon has to start by stating the representations involved.
-For our purposes we need only two, namely the (abstract, discrete) phonological SURFACE FORM and a (concrete, continuous) auditory-articulatory PHONETIC FORM.
-These two representations (see Fig. 2) are part of a more elaborate comprehensive model for bidirectional phonology and phonetics (Boersma 2007a), but any representations 'above' the surface form, such as the underlying form, are not discussed in this paper (except briefly in §§ 5.3 and 7.1), because they are not required for illustrating our point.
-Also, Fig. 2 keeps implicit any distinction between the auditory and articulatory parts of the phonetic form.
+For our purposes we need only two, namely the (abstract, discrete) phonological surface form and a (concrete, continuous) auditory-articulatory phonetic form.
+These two representations (see Fig. 2) are part of a more elaborate comprehensive model for bidirectional phonology and phonetics (Boersma 2007a), but any representations 'above' the surface form, such as the underlying form, are not discussed in this paper (except briefly in §5.3 and §7.1) because they are not required for illustrating our point.
+Also, Figure 2 keeps implicit any distinction between the auditory part and the articulatory part of the phonetic form.